 After the email is received, the candidate should contact Pearson VUE to obtain a reservation for the examination.
 Instructions for contacting the testing company will be included in the email.
 Reservations at the testing centers are limited and are assigned on a first-come, first-served basis.
 Thus, there is no guarantee that a specific city site will be available.
-Applicants are encouraged to complete their application process as soon as possible.
+Applicants are encouraged to complete the application process as soon as possible.

-C. Re-Entry Certification Limits
+C. Re-entry Certification Limits

-Candidates who successfully pass the re-entry examination in 2017 will have their Diplomate status reinstated for the remainder of 2017 provided that the Diplomate enters the MOC process in 2017 and completes the assignments.
+Candidates who successfully pass the subspecialty re-entry examination in 2017 will have their Diplomate status re-instated for the remainder of 2017, provided that the Diplomate enters the MOC process in 2017 and completes the assignments.
 Diplomate status will be renewed annually provided that the MOC process is completed successfully each year.

-Certification Expired for 6 or More Years
+Certification Expired for 6 or more years